akamai/EdgeAuth-Token-Java/README.md

   String token = ea.generateURLToken(path);
   String url = String.format("http(s)://%s%s?%s=%s", hostname, path,
     ea.getTokenName(), token);
-  // If you have a query string, be aware of string formatter in url.
+  // If url has a query string which isn't for the token, be aware of the string formatter and symbol(? and &).
   // => Link or Request "url" /w Query string
 } catch (EdgeAuthException e) {
   e.printStackTrace();